portxchange/developer-documentation/sending-data/use-case-port-authority.md

 tugsToBerth.reportnumber.portAuthority -- a number of tugs assisting an inbound movement to berth or terminal, requires number of tugs in the event context
 ```

-The full list of event types can be found in the [specification](https://github.com/PortCallOptimisation/port-call-event-format/blob/master/Event_spec.ts#L215-L340)
+The full list of event types can be found in the [Exchange API Docs](https://portxchange.github.io/exchange-api-docs/#/routes/post-event).

 ## Locations